-Desincrustation.
 Often this begins with a facial steamer, aiding in softening the skin.
-The premise behind desincrustation is to facilitate the extraction process while limiting damage to the dermis.
+The methodology behind de incrustation is to facilitate the extraction process while limiting damage to the dermis.
 Special facial masks are used to soften further the keratinaceous plugs formed by the overproduction of sebum.

-Extractions.
-After the desincrustation phase, extractions are performed where needed.
-Depending on the comedone fingers, swabs or specific comedone extraction tools are used.
-Extraction of milia or pustules requires special lancets.
+After the de incrustation phase, extractions are performed where needed.
+Depending on the comedones fingers, swabs or specific comedones extraction tools are used.
+Removal of milia or pustules requires special lancets.

 Taking healthy habits home

 Good acne treatment does not end at the clinic, being aware of lifestyle habits and taking the home care advice and implementing it rounds off the treatment of acne.